-On Saturday, October 22, 2016 from 10 a.m. to 2 p.m. the Van Buren County Sheriff’s Reserve Officers, the SAFE Coalition, and the Drug Enforcement Administration (DEA) will give the public its 12th opportunity in six years to prevent pill abuse and theft by ridding their homes of potentially dangerous expired, unused, and unwanted prescription drugs.
-Bring your pills for disposal to the Keosauqua Senior Center at 801 Front Street, Keosauqua, IA 52565.
-The DEA cannot accept liquids or inhalers or needles or sharps, only pills or patches.
+On Saturday, April 29, 2017 from 10:00 a.m. to 2:00 p.m. the Van Buren County Sheriff’s Reserve Officers and the Drug Enforcement Administration (DEA) will give the public its 13th opportunity in 7 years to prevent pill abuse and theft by ridding their homes of potentially dangerous expired, unused, and unwanted prescription drugs.
+Bring your pills for disposal to the VBCH Community Services Center (Upper Level of the Hospital’s Daycare) at 308 Mulberry Street, Keosauqua, IA 52565 (Entrance to the Van Buren County Hospital’s Emergency Room – Building on the Left).
+The DEA cannot accept liquids, inhalers, needles or sharps, only pills or patches.
 The service is free and anonymous, no questions asked.

 This initiative addresses a vital public safety and public health issue.
 Medicines that languish in home cabinets are highly susceptible to diversion, misuse, and abuse.
 Rates of prescription drug abuse in the U.S. are alarmingly high, as are the number of accidental poisonings and overdoses due to these drugs.
 Studies show that a majority of abused prescription drugs are obtained from family and friends, including from the home medicine cabinet.
 In addition, Americans are now advised that their usual methods for disposing of unused medicines—flushing them down the toilet or throwing them in the trash—both pose potential safety and health hazards.